Anatoly Dobrynin: Career

 Dobrynin joined the diplomatic service of the Ministry of Foreign Affairs in 1946.
 He later joined the secretariat of the ministry and worked for Vyacheslav Molotov, Dmitri Shepilov, Andrei Gromyko, and Valerian Zorin.
 He was appointed deputy secretary general at the United Nations in 1957 and returned to Moscow as head of the foreign ministry's department of the United States and Canada in 1960.
-Dobrynin was appointed as Soviet Ambassador to the United States in 1962 and he was the Dean of the Diplomatic Corps from July 1979.
+Dobrynin was appointed as Soviet ambassador to the United States in 1962, and he was the Dean of the Diplomatic Corps from July 1979.
 His tenure lasted until 1986.

 Dobrynin had the unique experience of serving as Soviet ambassador to the United States during the terms of six presidents (Kennedy, Johnson, Nixon, Ford, Carter and Reagan).
-The Cold War rivalry made his position one of the key elements in Soviet–American relations, and between the Soviet Ambassador to the United States (in Washington) and the United States Ambassador to the Soviet Union (in Moscow), most diplomatic business channeled through the former.
+The Cold War rivalry made his position one of the key elements in Soviet–American relations, and between the Soviet ambassador to the United States (in Washington) and the United States Ambassador to the Soviet Union (in Moscow), most diplomatic business channeled through the former.
 Dobrynin's regular contacts with the US State Department resulted in him being granted his own parking spot in the State Department garage.
 When President Reagan revoked that privilege in 1981, he remarked about Dobrynin, "I couldn't help liking him as a human being."

 Dobrynin developed an especially close relationship with Henry Kissinger with whom he often met and dined with up to four times a week.
 They had a direct line to each other's office; they exchanged gifts, shared inside jokes, and even met each other's parents.
+Following President Ford's defeat in the 1976 presidential election, Dobrynin called Kissinger to say, "I am going to miss you."
+Kissinger returned the sentiment: "I will miss you too.
+If it is possible to have a Marxist friend."
+It was the last transcribed telephone conversation between the two during Kissinger's White House tenure.

 In 1971, he was elected to the Central Committee of the Communist Party of the Soviet Union (CPSU).
 After his long term as ambassador to the United States, he returned to Moscow in 1986 and joined the party's Secretariat and led the international department of the CPSU Central Committee for two years.
 At the end of 1988, he retired from the Central Committee and served as an advisor to the Soviet presidency.

 He attended the December 1989 Malta Summit, which formally marked the end of the Cold War.
-He was given the honorary rank of Russian Ambassador Extraordinary and Plenipotentiary in 1992.
+He was given the honorary rank of Russian ambassador extraordinary and plenipotentiary in 1992.